 My research interests lie in international trade and environmental economics.
-My current research focuses on international trade in waste including the welfare consequences of waste trade across countries and how the design of an international environmental agreement on waste trade affects countries' incentives to join the agreement.
+My current research is on international trade in waste with a focus on its cross-country welfare consequences, the design of an international environmental agreement on waste trade, and the effects of waste trade de-liberalization on firms and cities.
 I also study the interplay between regulation and international trade.
-Particularly, I study how the structure of international trade creates incentives for countries to adopt regulatory and voluntary standards.
+Particularly, I study how the structure of international trade encourages countries to adopt regulatory standards.

-At RPI, I teach a course on international trade and the environment that draws directly from my research interests.
-In this course, we cover topics on how international trade affects air pollution and natural resource depletion along with interactions between trade policy and environmental policy and the role of international environmental agreements.
+At RPI, I teach a course on economic data analysis with applications in various economic contexts and a course on econometrics.
+I have also taught a course on environmental consequences of globalization that drew directly from my research interests.
+In this course, we covered topics on how international trade affects air pollution and natural resource depletion, interactions between trade policy and environmental policy, and the role of international environmental agreements.

 Ph.
 D. Economics, University of Illinois Urbana-Champaign, 2022